digirati-co-uk/iiif-canvas-panel/src/pages/about.md

 It works with [Vault](../docs/components/vault), a library for loading and managing IIIF resources that normalises everything to IIIF Presentation 3.

 This site shows Canvas Panel, Vault and helper components being used to solve a wide range of typical use cases for presenting and interacting with digital objects.

+## More about IIIF

+The iiif.io web site has some great resources for [getting started](https://iiif.io/get-started/).